Hair Dye without the Chemicals

 - Some ideas to keep you busy: organize your computer files, paint your nails, take unflattering selfies and write a blog post about henna for hair or pretend you're a genie and grant imaginary wishes.

 Step #7 WASH THAT MUD RIGHT OUTTA YOUR HAIR

 - Alrighty, it's the time we've been waiting for!
 Grab an old crappy towel and turn the shower on.
 Take all the junk off your head and toss it.
 Hop in the shower.

 - The best way to get henna out of your hair is to let warm water run through it for a few mins then use an inexpensive conditioner.
 Put lots of conditioner in your hair and massage it around, the conditioner will loosen up the mud.
 Surprisingly shampoo is not good for this, if you use shampoo you will still have lots of henna in your hair and really dry skin.

 - Add more conditioner to your hair and massage in, brush with a wide tooth comb.

 - Do this until the water runs pretty clear, now you can do a final shampoo and condition with fancy stuff.

 - Dry your hair (with the old towel, trust me on this) Admire your beautiful shiny locks.

 <---end result, fierce red!

-- You're hair will smell... natural.
+- Your hair will have a natural scent.
 Some people LOVE the smell of henna, some think it's ok, Some think it smells like wet dog.
-The smell will go away after a week or so, it smells more when it's wet, when it's dry the only person who can smell it is someone who is all up in your hair.
-If a person is that close to you they should understand that you are doing this so you don't get cancer, guilt trip city.
+The smell will go away after a week or so, it smells more when it's wet.
+When your hair is dry the only person who can smell it is someone who is all up in your hair aka the boyfriend.
+Let them know you are doing this so you don't get cancer, guilt trip city.
 The essential oils will help make the smell more pleasant.